Bennie Griessel is distracted. And troubled. Thirsty.

 — John Vervoort in De Standaard (Belgium).

 “Central to the book is the suspense.
 It is a thriller in every sense, and Meyer shows why he belongs in the top echelon of the genre.
 His style is unique, infectious and so easily accessible.
 In addition to Benny, there’s a special place for Vaughn Cupido’s character.
 This big, dark detective is an absolute star in LEO.
 His humour and temper are delightful, his dialogue sharp.
-LEO is perfectly hits the mark.
+LEO perfectly hits the mark.
 Deon Meyer is an undisputed star in thrillerland.
 Any criticism?
 It is over too soon.”

 — Marinus van de Velde in Thrill Zone.